Calculable/Strategy-Game/README.md

 # Strategy Game

 ## About
-This README-File contains the documentation and architecutral decision record for the "strategy game"-project.
-This project was build for the challenge-task in the module "distributed systems" at Fachhochschule OST.
+This README-File contains the documentation and architectural decision record for the "strategy game"-project.
+This project was built for the challenge-task in the module "distributed systems" at Fachhochschule OST.
-(Documentation and Architectural Decision Record)

-## Arcitecture Overview
+## Architecture Overview
 ![topology](topology.png)
 ## Loadbalancer
-As an loadbalancer for the application we decided to use Traefik.
+As a loadbalancer for the application we decided to use Traefik.
 We decided to use traefik due to the fact, that it is very well documented and presented in the course.
 Traefik is designed to be used with virtualisation technologies and is open source.

 ## Backend
 Our goal with this assignment was to learn new technologies.
 Therefore we decided to use Django.
-Django is a very powerfull web framework for python.
-We had some previous experences with python but barely any with Django.
-We decided, that we whant to implement our REST service with Django.
+Django is a very powerful web framework for python.
+We had some previous experiences with python but barely any with Django.
+We decided, that we want to implement our REST service with Django.

 ### Login and JWT Tokens